mdeclercq/vscode-tips-and-tricks/README.md

 }
 ```

-> **Tip:** You can find the language ID by typing in the command palatte "Configure language specific settings"
+> **Tip:** You can find the language ID by typing in the command palette "Configure language specific settings"

 ![language based settings](/media/lang-based-settings.png)